alex/what-happens-when/README.rst

 * Parsing - HTML, CSS, JS
 * Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree →
   Painting the render tree

+Parsing and rendering: After the browser receives the HTML, CSS, and other assets from the server, it needs to parse and render the page.
+This involves constructing a Document Object Model (DOM) tree from the HTML, applying the CSS styles to the elements, and laying out the page.
+Finally, the browser can render the page to the screen.

 Browser
 -------